Ethical conduct and integrity

 Klabin’s Integrity and Ombudsman Channel

-In 2024, Klabin’s Integrity and Ombudsman Channel received a total of 2,264 allegations, up 2.6% from 2023, demonstrating its broad reach.
-A highlight of the year was its repositioning, together with the adoption of a hybrid scope with the following characteristics:
+In 2024, Klabin’s Integrity and Ombudsman Channel received 2,264 contacts, a 2.6% increase compared to 2023.
+This number demonstrates the consistency and broad reach of the Channel across all stakeholder groups.
+A key highlight of the year was its repositioning, which reaffirmed its hybrid scope, with the following characteristics:

 1. First-instance level in the organization (Integrity Channel): for reporting potential violations of the Code of Conduct, Klabin’s policies and/or applicable laws, and for submitting questions about aspects and guidelines, as described in regulatory documents;